Search...Search plugins and themes...

 How to use it

-After you installed the plugin, just write the FEN position representation inside a code block with the chessboard language.
+After you install the plugin, just write the FEN position representation inside a code block with the chessboard language.

 Example